About Me

 I have worked on a number of computer simulations.
 At the University of Twente in 2010 I developed a laser simulation program.
 In 2007 I worked with Princeton Power Systems to build a simulator for Solar Panels.
 Lastly in 2010 I worked with Varentec to build a simulator for AC-Adaptors.

-Publications
+Publications and Patents

 We propose a new method for the large-scale collection and analysis of drawings by using a mobile game specifically designed to collect such data.
 Analyzing this crowdsourced drawing database, we build a spatially varying model of artistic consensus at the stroke level.
 We then present a surprisingly simple stroke-correction method which uses our artistic consensus model to improve strokes in real- time.
 Importantly, our auto-corrections run interactively and appear nearly invisible to the user while seamlessly preserving artistic intent.
 Closing the loop, the game itself serves as a platform for large-scale evaluation of the effectiveness of our stroke correction algorithm.